-The Archaeological Museum near the Roman Forum chronicles the history of the area from pre-history until medieval times; unfortunately the Roman section has been closed for some time.
-Apparently the museum of Ancient Glass is also worth a visit.
+The Archaeological Museum near the Roman Forum chronicles the history of the area from pre-history until medieval times; unfortunately, the Roman section has been closed for some time.
+Apparently, the Museum of Ancient Glass is also worth a visit.

 Just wandering around the large palace complex is interesting (and free) but access to some of the buildings comes at a cost.
-You can pay individually or for €6 get access to the
+You can pay individually or for €6 to get access to the

-cathedral, its treasury, bell tower, and crypt, as well a baptistry in the tiny Temple of Jupiter.
+cathedral, its treasury, bell tower, and crypt, as well as a baptistry in the tiny Temple of Jupiter.
 The bell tower was the most worthwhile, though climbing it was a little scary.

-2. Marjan hill
+2. Marjan Hill

-If you fancy a small hike, head to Marjan HIll just out of town for a good view over the city.
+If you fancy a small hike, head to Marjan Hill just out of town for a good view over the city.
 A series of steps takes you to a lookout; from there you can continue on over the hill towards some of the beaches.

 There are plenty of nice places to eat and drink, but we were recommended Fife on a variety of occasions and it exceeded expectations.

 The medieval fortified city is Dubrovnik’s jewel and all the tourists know it.
 It costs 90 kuna to walk the city walls, so get a Dubrovnik Card for 130 kuna if you also want to visit any of the city’s museums.

 Also check out the port, Lapad, and Gruz regions of town to see another side of the city, or head to one of the nearby beaches to relax.

 Since it’s a tourist hub, plenty of day tours leave from Dubrovnik.
 We did one to Mostar in Bosnia, but you can also choose to see more of Croatia or do a boat tour to a nearby island.